jason-davey/studio/PLAYBOOK.md

 - **A/B Test Not Starting/No Data:**
     *   Check activation event.
 Verify Firebase Analytics.
 - **Preview Page (`/landing-preview`) Not Showing Correct Content:**
     *   Ensure you clicked "Render A/B Versions for Preview" from Step 4.
 Check URL for `configA` and `configB`.
-The preview page currently only shows Hero section variations.
+The preview page currently only shows Hero section variations by default (other sections are based on a default or static blueprint).
 - **AI Suggestions Not Working:**
     *   Check browser console.
 Ensure Genkit dev server (`npm run genkit:dev`) is running if testing locally.
 Verify Firebase/Google Cloud project setup for Genkit.
 Try using "Campaign Focus / Keywords" in Step 4 for better results.
 - **JSON Blueprint Upload Error (Step 1):**